sphaero/sphof/docs/guide.rst

 In this test we will create programs which enable the use of multiple processors of a computer.
-You will be provided with a framework and some tools to create a program for the assignment.
+You will be provided with a framework and some tools to create programs for the assignments.

-This website provides the description of the assignments as well as a reference for the framework and tools.
+This website provides the descriptions of the assignments as well as a reference for the framework and tools.

 Introduction